Vlad-Gheorghita/Device-Management-Web/README.md

 # 🌐 Device Management
- This is a Device Management System where it keeps track of all the mobile devices the company owns, all the details of the device, location and who is using it at the moment.
-In this repository is the Web part of the application.
-To view the API part click [Device-Management-Api](https://github.com/Vlad-Gheorghita/Device-Management-Api).
+This Device Management System tracks all the company's mobile devices, including detailed information about each device, location, and its current user.
+This repository contains the web application component.
+To view the API component, click on [Device-Management-Api](https://github.com/Vlad-Gheorghita/Device-Management-Api).
 ## 🔧 Architecture

 <p align="center">